 Unexpired foreign passport with an approved unexpired I-94 form (electronic or document)

-We'll issue you a non-domiciled CDL to the expiration of your approved documents (up to 6 years).
+We'll issue you a non-domiciled CDL to the expiration of your approved documents.

 The following video describes these requirements in further detail